tkoz0/factor-database/README.md

 - functions for cleaning up other database data
 - setup more proper testing (quart: app.test_request_context)
 - setup a python virtual environment as part of the repo
+- setup database triggers if they make sense anywhere

 # feature goals